craigrusselltiu/yoshis-island/README.md

 A basic recreation of the side-scrolling system in Yoshi's Island written in C++ with Qt Creator.

+## Game Extension (v1.0)
+- I have extended the game to be a fully-playable game instead of being just a framework.
+- It is now a non-stop side scroller where enemis must be avoided through a simple jump key.
+- Added score to keep track of how many enemies have been avoided.
+- Added jump functionality to the character.
+- Added enemies that will result in a game over when touched.
+- Added numerous extra animations to the character and enemies.

+## Controls
+- **Enter** - Start game
+- **Spacebar** - Jump
+- **P** - Pause

 # Config Instructions

 - The whole config file is read into a map, which can be read from easily if more config options need to be added.